MicrosoftDocs/dynamics-365-project-operations/articles/advanced-configuration/currencyconversion.md

 ---
-title: Currency conversion setup for calculating sales prices from cost rates
+title: Set up currency conversion to calculate sales prices from cost rates
-description: This article provides information about how to configure currency conversion behavior in Project Operations that will be used when generating sales transactions from cost transaction .
+description: This article explains how to configure the currency conversion behavior that will be used in Microsoft Dynamics 365 Project Operations when sales transactions are generated from cost transactions.
 author: rumant
 ms.date: 11/01/2022
 ms.topic: article